Summer Internship

 General Information:

 Program Description: The internship experience will provide an in-depth introduction to various aspects of horticulture.
-Interns will work in all areas of Duke Gardens and have a wide range of horticultural experiences and responsibilities.
-Through gardening work in the four thematic areas, weekly plant ID classes offered by staff, independent projects and educational field trips, the internship is designed to provide opportunities to gain knowledge and experience in the vast field of public gardening.
+Each of the four interns will work in all areas of Duke Gardens and have a wide range of horticultural experiences and responsibilities.
+Through gardening work in the four thematic areas, weekly plant ID classes offered by staff, and educational field trips, the internship is designed to provide opportunities to gain knowledge and experience in the vast field of public gardening.
 As they work directly with Duke Gardens staff members, the interns' daily tasks may include assisting with planting, watering, weeding, pruning, mulching and overall daily garden maintenance.

 Qualifications: This internship program is open to both traditional and non-traditional students, including those who are making a career change into the field of horticulture.